-Maryland’s Use Classification System for surface waters is a vital component of The Maryland’s Water Quality Standards.
+Maryland’s Use Classification System for surface waters is a vital component of Maryland’s Water Quality Standards.
 The Use Classification System categorizes the Aquatic Life Designated Use of water bodies as Non-tidal Warmwater, Estuarine and Marine Aquatic Life, Non-tidal Cold Water, and Recreational Trout Waters.
 In many cases, the Use Class of a waterbody determines which water quality criteria are used to identify impaired waters and write permit requirements.
 Therefore, the Use Class of a waterbody has significant policy implications.

 - Certain streams classified as Use Class I (warmwater aquatic life) or Use Class IV (trout-stocking waters) have been shown to support naturally reproducing trout populations.
 This situation implies that the stream has an ‘existing use’ that is different from the current designated use.
-For a summary report of these streams please

-Furthermore, certain streams support an aquatic life community that is ecologically distinct from Use Class I, III or IV streams.
+- Certain streams support an aquatic life community that is ecologically distinct from Use Class I, III or IV streams.
 These streams may need to be protected under updated water quality criteria associated with one or more new Use Classes.

-.
 The text below provides the mission of this advisory committee along with the four main objectives.
 Below the objectives are the materials from past committee meetings.

 Mission Statement of the Committee: To provide policy recommendations to the Maryland Department of the Environment that protect Maryland’s cold and coolwater streams and the aquatic life dependent on these streams.

 The Committee will accomplish the mission by achieving four separate but related objectives that will help to provide regulatory certainty while at the same time protect cold and coolwater aquatic life species found in Maryland’s surface waters: